 What you put in you get out, what you reap you will sow, I’m certain you have heard a vast array of such metaphors.
 The long and short of it is that sacrifice, discipline and in many cases blood, sweat and tears will be required should you desire to achieve greatness and success.
 You are the one that gets to decide and determine just how great you will be.

-Written by Wesley Kew Clinical Psychologist Contact Wesley Kew
+Wesley Kew, Clinical Psychologist – Contact Wesley Kew